domvm/domvm/README.md

 }
 ```

+Below is an explanation for each parameter:
-Here, `vm` is this views's `ViewModel`; it's the created instance of `MyView` and serves the same purpose as `this` within an ES6 React component.
+- `vm` is this views's `ViewModel`; it's the created instance of `MyView` and serves the same purpose as `this` within an ES6 React component.
 The `vm` provides the control surface/API to this view and can also expose a user-defined API for external view manipulation.
+- `model` refers to the data passed in by a parent view.
+- `key` refers to the key of the virtual DOM node.
+See the DOM Recycling section for important details about this.
+- `opts` can be used to pass data that you may not want to put inside `model`.
+If `opts.diff` is defined, then it will be used as a `diff` function for the `ViewModel`.
+If `opts.hook` is defined, then `domvm` will automatically call `vm.hook(opts.hook)` in the `ViewModel`.
+For more on hooks, see the lifecycle hooks section.

-`render` has the same signature as the view closure (more on "why" later).
+Note the `render` function has the same signature as the view closure (more on "why" later).

 <!--
 Why does `render` have the same signature as the view closure?